Carleslc/AudioToText/examples/spanish-to-english-deepl/README.md

 [00:33.800 --> 00:39.760] What impresses me about Whisper is that Whisper works, it's like, for me, Whisper, if it were [00:39.760 --> 00:46.880] the autonomous car, would be the first self-driving car in dictation, in other words, it's the first one that looks like
 [00:46.880 --> 00:47.880] a person.
-[00:47.880 --> 00:51.000] Well, but in order for you to first understand what Whisper is, I'm going to ask you to [00:51.000 --> 00:53.120] do the following exercise.
+[00:47.880 --> 00:51.000] Well, but in order for you to first understand what Whisper is, I am going to ask you to [00:51.000 --> 00:53.120] do the following exercise.
 [00:53.120 --> 00:57.800] I'm going to play you an audio in English and your task is to transcribe each of the words [00:57.800 --> 00:59.600] you hear.